The Best Tools for Organizing a Custody Case in 2026

 If you're going through a custody case, you've probably tried to organize it more than once.
 A notebook.
 A Google Sheet.
 A folder of screenshots on your phone.
 Maybe an app a friend recommended.

-This is an honest comparison of the six tools most people actually use to track a custody or family law case.
+This is an honest comparison of the six tools most people actually use to track a custody or family-law case.
 Five are purpose-built apps.
 One is a spreadsheet.
-We'll be straightforward about where each one shines and where it falls short — including our own.
+We'll be straightforward about where each shines and where it falls short, including our own.

 What to look for